- Books, Literature, and Writing»

 Would you like to write a middle grade novel?

 Middle grade novels appeal to children ages 8 to 12.
-If you want to write for this age group, the best way to get started is to read lots of them.
-In this way you gain an instinctive sense of what they are like.
+If you want to write for this age group, the best way to get started is to read recently published books similar to the one you want to write.
+In this way you gain an instinctive sense for the type of writing that is publishable.

-You can find plenty of middle grade novels in your public library.
+You can find plenty of novels for the 8 to 12 age group in your public library.
 Ask the librarian for recommendations, or check out the list of Newbery Medal winners to know what other librarians thought were the best.
+Many of the novels on that list are for older children (young adult novels) so do some research to make sure the novel you want to read is for middle graders.

 ...you can do it!!!

 The most important thing to remember when writing a novel is that you cannot quit.
 Even if you think the story is bad, don't quit.
-Even if you decide you're the most talentless scribbler of worthless ideas, don't quit.
+Even if you decide you're only a scribbler of worthless ideas, don't quit.
 Almost every author goes through a period of hating their novel while they're writing it.

 You should expect to write something new on your novel every day.
 If you skip a few days, don't despair - just pick up where you left off.
 If you're new to writing, you can try for 500 new words daily.
 If you're ambitious, 1500 words daily would be a great goal.